 * * * * * * *

 Anyway, we were there.
 What else could we do?
 So we walked to the entrance, but we had to stop right there because the whole place was packed--so packed that it reminded me a lot of an overcrowded student cafeteria, or a prison one, inside which everybody gathered around a huge metal pot of rice congee.
 The all-white walls didn't help much either.
 The whole setting simply looked so plain and it didn't help my appetite one bit.
-My brother walked to the food trays, took a look at the food, came out and said he wasn't impressed.
+My brother walked to the food trays, took a look, came back out and said he wasn't impressed.

 * * * * * * *